chadwick-yao/week_report/documents/DP.md

 > The training process starts by randomly drawing unmodified examples, $x^0$, from the dataset.
 For each sample, we randomly select a denoising iteration k and them sample a random noise with appropriate variance for iteration k.
 The model is asked to predict the noise from the data sample with noise added.

+> `cond` denotes observations' features.
+The default value of `cond` is `None`, but when `obs_as_cond` is set `True`, which means the model would take observation as a condition, and the detailed procedures are below.

 #### Visual Encoder

 In order to get `cond`, here has a <span id="obs_encoder">obs_encoder</span> to get features from observations, including images and states staff.